 Simply put, it’s a naming system designed to play on personal relationships.
 Substituting numbers for initials, you can then better recall the sequence.

-To better explain this, imagine we’re studying from a haematology (blood) book and we need to memorise the lab range values for partial thromboplastin time (PTT).
-In the book it tells us the correct values are between 60-70 seconds in the human body.
+To better explain this, imagine we’re studying from a hematology (blood) book and we need to memorize the lab range values for partial thromboplastin time (PTT).
+In the book, it tells us the correct values are between 60-70 seconds in the human body.